Understanding the Domain Name System (DNS)

 Introduction to common Domain Name System tools

-There are several tools available to troubleshoot and analyze DNS issues.
+There are several tools available for analyzing and troubleshooting DNS issues.
 Some of the most common DNS tools include:

 Using DNS tools to troubleshoot and analyze DNS issues